Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

 <hr/>

 ### `testPlanIssueType`

+!!! warning "Deprecated since `7.4.0`"
+    Will be removed in version `8.0.0`.
+    Unused.

 The issue type name of test plans.
 By default, Xray calls them `Test Plan`, but it's possible that they have been renamed or translated in your Jira instance.

 !!! note